 A study of the acquisition, allocation, and efficient management of funds.
 The course emphasizes the use of modern financial techniques as aids in the making of business decisions.

-682 Principles of Executive Management (3).
+682 Principles of Executive Leadership (3).
+(Formerly Principles of Executive Management).

 A study of the behavioral sciences as they apply to management.
 The course includes such topics as leadership, participative management, group dynamics, and motivation.